 Below are sample verdicts and settlements in cauda equina cases.
-These cases tend to settle because the damages are often extremely high because to injuries are permanent and severe.
+These cases tend to settle because the damages are often extremely high because the injuries are permanent and severe.
 These cases can help you better understand the settlement values in these cases.
 But there are limits to what you can glean from these results.

 - 2015, Illinois: $2,000,000 Settlement.
 A 63-year-old man has minimally invasive L4-L5 transforaminal lumbar fusion performed by the defendant neurosurgeon.
 His pre-operative neurological exam is normal.
 However, after the procedure, he wakes up with cauda equina syndrome and cannot move his feet.
 The records from surgery indicate that the somatosensory which evokes signals that monitor spinal cord function during surgery was lost, but his EMG stayed normal.
 After the surgery, he suffers two drop feet, his right worse than his left, and neurologic pain syndrome.
 His malpractice lawyer claims the surgeons’ negligence led to his neurological injuries, as they failed to properly place the interbody implant, which crushed his nerve root and resulted in cauda equina syndrome.
 The defendants deny this and dispute the extent of his injuries.
 The parties settle for $2,000,000 before trial.

 - 2011, New York: $4,900,000 Settlement.
 A 30-year-old female presents to Jacobi Medical Center with signs of cauda equina.
 She has a spinal tap, which shows an epidural hematoma, spinal fluid leak, and a MRSA wound infection.
 She claims that the defendants fail to properly diagnose her condition, order the correct scans, and fail to transfer her to a neurological or spinal specialist.
 As a result, she now requires 24/7 nursing care, and she suffers paraplegia, bowel and bladder incontinence, sexual dysfunction, chronic UTIs, and bed sores to her right leg and heel.
 The parties settle for $4.9 million.